Taylor25et/HW19-Text-Editor/README.md

 ## Description
-This project features a text editor that runs in the browser.
-The application a single-page application that meets the PWA criteria.
-Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application also functions offline.<br>
+This application functions as a single-page text editor that runs in the browser.
+[Just Another Txt Editor](https://justanothertxteditor.herokuapp.com/) is a progressive web application(PWA) that can be installed locally and function offline.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser. <br>
-- Link to deployed application: [Text Editor Webpage]()
+- Link to Deployed Heroku: [Just Another Txt Editor](https://justanothertxteditor.herokuapp.com/)
 - Link to GitHub Repository: [Repository Webpage](https://github.com/Taylor25et/HW19-Text-Editor)

 ### User Story